Alexadol/DPB1_Project/README.md

 The main scripts in this repository is "Oxygen.sh"

-For launching this script you need to have pre-installed further software:
+For launching this script you need to have pre-installed the following software:
-* Python3
+* Python3 (any version)
-* TrimAl v
+* TrimAl v1.2
-* RSEM v
+* RSEM v1.3.0
-* IQtree v
+* IQtree v1.6.10
-* TransDecoder v
+* TransDecoder v5.5.0
-* Blast v
+* BlastP
-* Bowtie v
+* Bowtie2 v2.3

-You should also have folders that contain the following scripts:
+You should also have the following scripts:
-*
+* proteinortho5.pl from proteinortho_v5.16b
-*
+* align_and_estimate_abundance.pl from trinityrnaseq-Trinity-v2.4.0